deejaygraham/deejaygraham.github.io/_posts/2023-03-27-testing-at-top-and-bottom-of-triangle.md

 Component tests are new to Cypress since v10.
 They offer a way to test a small component of the application in isolation, sandboxed, with as little cruft around it.
 It's a good way to flush out dependencies you didn't know you had in the application.
+Runs in browser but doesn't require anything else to be running.

 Using cypress open you can get a number of configuration files created for you under the cypress folder.
 Tests go in the components subfolder and the usual support and fixtures folders are there too.